 Modibo Diarra is a technical advisor with 12 years of experience in public health and pharmaceutical systems for low- and middle-income countries.
 Prior to his current role, Modibo worked on MSH's Strengthening Pharmaceutical Systems (SPS) project.

-Catharine Taylor is Vice President of the Health Programs Group of MSH.
+Catharine Taylor is vice president of the Health Programs Group of MSH.
 She is an internationally recognized expert in maternal, newborn, and child health policies and programs, a champion for women’s health and rights, and an advocate for universal, equitable access to high-quality care.
-Ms. Taylor has more than 30 years of experience in international and domestic sexual and reproductive health, maternal, newborn, and child health, and programming for youth....
+Ms.

 Jane Briggs is a principal technical advisor with the Systems for Improving Access to Pharmaceuticals and Services (SIAPS) program at MSH, currently based in Guatemala.
 In this role, Jane provides technical support to SIAPS initiatives in improving access to and use of medicines for maternal and child health, malaria and antimicrobial resistance programs in Africa and Latin America.
 Jane is also actively involved in global initiatives related to reproductive, maternal, newborn, and child health.